CoSMoMVPA/CoSMoMVPA/doc/source/index.rst

 - Runs both in Matlab and GNU Octave.
 - Is Free/Open Source Software (MIT License).

 **Note: CoSMoMVPA is currently in a pre-first-release state.
-Code, features and documentation may change rapidly.**
+Features, code and documentation are relatively stable, but small changes may occur**

 .. toctree::